-- Systematically document unpublished stamped tiles in Pannonia, beginning in the southernmost limes section (Baranya county) and progressing northwards, gradually expanding the collection with published or catalogued material.
+- Systematically document unpublished stamped tiles in Pannonia, beginning in the southernmost limes section (Baranya and Tolna counties) and progressing northwards, gradually expanding the collection with published or catalogued material.

-- Enhancing the readability of deteriorated or fragmented stamps through digital means and thus analyzing previously unrecorded specimen: Digital Surface Model (DSM) analysis and Reflectance Transformation Imaging (RTI) modelling.
+- Enhancing the readability of deteriorated or fragmented stamps through digital means and thus analyzing previously unrecorded specimen: Digital Surface Model (DSM) analysis and surface mapping (Reflectance Transformation Imaging – RTI; Polynomial Texture Mapping – PTM)

 - Publish our collection in an online database with the possibility to include collections from other provinces.